aviskase/aviskase.github.io/content/articles/2019/2019-11-16-weekly-hmms-valuations-job-titles-conferences-apis/index.md

 <iframe width="500" height="500" src="https://www.mindomo.com/outline/saas-company-valuation-59d6caef92ab298681a766bc9aa5f367" frameborder="0" allowfullscreen>Your browser does not support frames. <a href="https://www.mindomo.com/outline/saas-company-valuation-59d6caef92ab298681a766bc9aa5f367" target="_blank">View</a> this map on its original site.
 It was created using <a href="https://www.mindomo.com" target="_blank">Mindomo</a>.</iframe>

-## Some Tech Writers Avoid the Word "Writer" in Their Titles
+## Some tech writers avoid the word "writer" in their titles

 The last myth from [the podcast "10 myths about API documentation"](https://idratherbewriting.com/blog/ten-myths-about-api-documentation/) is: _people will respect you more if the word "writer" isn't in your job title._